mannyistyping/platformatic/docs/getting-started/quick-start-guide.md

 );
 ```

-When it's run by Platformatic, this query will create a new database table
+When it is run by Platformatic, this query will create a new database table
 named `pages`.

 :::tip